π App

 RegisterCustomConstraintβ

-RegisterCustomConstraint allows to register custom constraint.
+allows you to register custom constraints.

 func (app *App) RegisterCustomConstraint(constraint CustomConstraint)

-See Custom Constraint section for more information.
+See the Custom Constraint section for more information.

 SetTLSHandlerβ

-Use SetTLSHandler to set ClientHelloInfo when using TLS with Listener.
+when using TLS with a Listener

 func (app *App) SetTLSHandler(tlsHandler *TLSHandler)